jenkinsci/azure-commons-plugin/README.md

 ## Data/Telemetry

 Azure Commons Plugin collects usage data and sends it to Microsoft to help improve our products and services.
-Read our privacy statement to learn more.
+Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.
 You can turn off usage data collection in Manage Jenkins -> Configure System -> Azure -> Help make Azure Jenkins plugins better by sending anonymous usage statistics to Azure Application Insights.

-By using this plugin, you accept the [Microsoft software license agreement](EULA.txt).